microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-pam.md

 ### Approving requests through the PAM UX

-1. Log into Office 365 admin portal using admin credentials and navigate to [Privileged Access Managment approval user experience](https://admin.microsoft.com/AdminPortal/Home#/Settings/PrivilegedAccess). page specified below.
+1. Sign in to the Office 365 admin portal using admin credentials and go to the [Privileged Access Managment approval user experience](https://admin.microsoft.com/AdminPortal/Home#/Settings/PrivilegedAccess) page.
 This will show you all the access requests (pending/approved/expired/denied).

-On the resulting page, click on the request that you are interested in.
-To select deny list for privacy scrubbing, click on the “DenyList” dropdown, and select the group that needs to be scrubbed, and then click “Approve”
+On the resulting page, select the request that you are interested in.
+To select deny list for privacy scrubbing, click the **DenyList** dropdown, select the group that needs to be scrubbed, and then select **Approve**.

-To revoke a previously approved request, click on the approved request that needs to be revoked, and click “Revoke”.
+To revoke a previously approved request, select the approved request that needs to be revoked, and choose **Revoke**.
 The next attempt to move data using that approval will fail.

 ### Approval behavior

-Data conenct approval requests have particular characteristics that are important to be aware of.
+Data conenct approval requests have particular characteristics that are important to be aware of:

 - Approval requests are based on the Azure Data Factory, Pipeline and Copy Activity names.
 Every copy activity run will verify that the Office 365 admin has approved the copy activity's request to access Office data, and will validate the important parameters of the copy activity run against the parameters of the approval.
 - Under certain conditions, a new approval request will automatically be triggered.
 A data connect approver will have to approve the new request before the copy activity can access Office 365 data.
 - If the parameters of the copy activity run changes, then a new approval request will be triggered.
 - If the data factory, pipeline or copy activity names change, then a new approval request will be triggered.